egr314team311/team311/checkpoint_2.md

 **Rationale:** The TC74A4-3.3VCTTR stands out as the best choice due to its straightforward digital I2C interface, which greatly simplifies integration with PIC microcontrollers, enabling easy data communication without complex programming.
 Additionally, its low operating voltage of 3.3V, low power consumption, and decent accuracy make it highly suitable for a wide range of applications, particularly those with power and space constraints.

+A full list of our components and materials can be found in Appendix F: BOM

 # Microcontroller Selection

 In this section, we highlight the effort put into finding the correct microcontroller for our project.
 There were many specifications to consider, so we have to carefully look at a varety of factors before ulitmately making a decision.